- Time and Place

 3.4.3. an attachment plate for the load

 3.5.1.
 Scissors, a knife, a pencil, a ruler

 3.6.1.
-Contestants have 3 astronomical hours to build their bridge.
+Contestants have 3 and half astronomical hours to build their bridge.

 3.6.2.
 Contestants are only allowed to use tools and materials assigned by the hosts (found in 3.4. and 3.5).